 Even though these are brief sessions they can be very powerful if the therapist can present the information in a way that strikes a chord with the client.

 If they can just engage in conversation with the client, then the behaviour change process is underway as research has shown that verbalising thoughts and feelings can be a prelude to behaviour change.

 Motivational Interviewing (MI)

-MI is in essence a behaviour change approach that aims to help clients work through any ambivalence they may be feeling during any stage of their treatment.
+MI is in essence a behaviour change approach used in Cambridgeshire that aims to help clients work through any ambivalence they may be feeling during any stage of their treatment.

 The role of the therapist in such situations is to build a strong therapeutic connection with the client by showing empathy and support and to facilitate a dialogue to try and get uncover the reasons for the client’s resistance.

 By verbalising their concerns, the client will come to understand the reasons for their resistance and work through them in the sessions with the therapist.

 Group therapy sessions are, unlike AA meetings, facilitated by professional therapists who will be able to guide the interactions to ensure that all individuals work on their own personal challenges and that the group as a whole grows to such an extent that everyone in the group feels valued and feels a sense of belonging.

 Group therapy provides people with an opportunity to gain valuable feedback on their processes and learn key social skills such as empathy and an appreciation of the viewpoints of others.